 To prepare the results in this report, actuarial assumptions are used to model a single scenario from a range of possibilities for each valuation basis.
 The results based on that single scenario are included in this report.
 However, the future is uncertain and the Plan's actual experience will differ from those assumptions; these differences may be significant or material.
-Different assumptions or scenarios within the range of possibilities may also be reasonable, and results based on those assumptions would be different.
-Furthermore, actuarial assumptions may be changed from one valuation to the next because of changes in regulatory and professional requirements, developments in case law, plan experience, changes in expectations about the future, and other factors.
+Different assumptions or scenarios within the range of possibilities may also be reasonable, and results based on those assumptions may be changed from one valuation to the next because of changes in regulatory and professional requirements, developments in case law, plan experience, changes in expectations about the future, and other factors.